Conditional logic might seem daunting as it sounds. But with the built-in support of YayMail for WooCommerce email templates, it is simple.

 By making use of conditional logic in WooCommerce order confirmation email, you can easily add personally relevant content and increase purchase intent.

 By the way, have you designed a perfect WooCommerce email signature?
 If you haven’t done so, get started right away.
-Email signature is where you can redirect customers to other beneficial resources, and even leverage your affiliate marketing!
+The email signature is where you can redirect customers to other beneficial resources and leverage your affiliate marketing!

-Do you have any other ideas on conditional logic types?
+Do you have any other ideas on extending these YayMail conditional logic types?
 Can’t wait to hear and implement it in emails!